 Trisomy often occurs because of errors during meiosis, when gametes (eggs and sperm) are formed.
 The replicated chromosomes are sorted into daughter cells in two steps, called meiosis I and meiosis II.
 Each gamete has one set of chromosomes (during fertilisation, each cell and sperm combine to form 19 pairs of chromosomes).
 If chromosome pairs fail to separate properly during cell division, the gamete may end up with a second copy of chromosomes.

 Cats can, however, have other trisomy disorders, the most well known is Klinefelter syndrome which is characterised by an extra sex chromosome, so instead of the cat being XX or XY, it is XXY or XYY.
 Male cats with an extra X chromosome are usually sterile, with longer limbs and more effeminate than XY (male) cats, however, in most cases, this genetic abnormality won’t be noticed by veterinarians or pet owners.

 One exception to this rule is if the male is tortoiseshell or calico.
 Most cat lovers know that calico and tortie cats are almost always female.
 This is because calico and tortoiseshell cats must have two X chromosomes for the colour to occur as the O (orange) gene is located on the X chromosome.
 In the normal calico or tortie female, she carries one O gene which contributes orange and one non-orange gene, which contributes the black, grey or brown colour.
-It is not possible for an XY (male) to be calico or tortie as he only has one X chromosome, so he will either be red or non-red.
+An XY (male) can’t be calico or tortie as he only has one X chromosome, so he will either be red or non-red.
 The exception is if he has Klinefelter syndrome and therefore has a second X chromosome (XXY).